pmoniz7/Project_Get_Clean_Data/Codebook.md

 ##Description of the variables in the tidy_data.txt file

-  * tidy_data.txt the file have 69 columns (mean/std) and 10299 observations.
+  * tidy_data.txt the file have 69 columns(mean/std) and 10299 observations.
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-  * the file tidy_data.txt have the measured variables - Mean - mean() and Standard Deviation -std() - regarding their respective features, totaling 69 variables.
+  * the file tidy_data.txt have the measured variables - Mean - mean() and Standard Deviation -std() - regarding their respective features, totaling 69 columns and 10299 observations.

   * Variables Mean and Standard Deviation :